Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 Consistency is Key

 Now, there’s one last piece to this puzzle.
-You have to actually use Oktopost’s posting capabilities to be able to track this.
+You have to use Oktopost’s posting capabilities to track this.
 And, you have to do it consistently.
 Oktopost’s tracking capabilities–which are the linchpin to this whole solution–only work when using Oktopost to do the posting on your social media platforms.
-If you don’t use that, and use it consistently, this solution doesn’t capture all of those interactions.
-So, you have to be consistent in making sure you’re posting through Oktopost.
+If you don’t use that consistently, this solution doesn’t capture all of those interactions.
+Please be consistent about posting through Oktopost.

 Let’s Talk Limitations

-First off, one of the limitations around this is that, if a person that is interacting with your posts on LinkedIn is not already in your Marketo Engage database, Oktopost can’t create the custom activity records.
-That means that tracking likes, comments and shares won’t happen if someone isn’t inside your Marketo Engage database.
-Now, there is some functionality in here that is similar to how Munchkin code cookies the browser and then can fill in information from the anonymous record.
-It’s currently unclear to us if historical likes, comments and shares, prior to a form fill, will be backfilled by Oktopost and Marketo.
+First off, one limitation is that if someone interacting with your posts on LinkedIn isn’t already in your Marketo Engage database, Oktopost can’t create custom activity records.
+That means that tracking likes, comments, and shares won’t happen if someone isn’t inside your Marketo Engage database.
+Now, there is some functionality here that is similar to how Munchkin codes cookies in the browser and then fills in information from the anonymous record.
+It’s currently unclear to us whether historical likes, comments, and shares before a form fill will be backfilled by Oktopost and Marketo.
 We haven’t had a chance to test that out yet.
 So, that’s something to keep an eye out for, to see how that functionality works.

-Similarly to the above, most folks on LinkedIn have their LinkedIn profile tied to their personal email address, and not their professional email address.
+Similarly, most folks on LinkedIn have their LinkedIn profile tied to their personal email address, not their professional email address.
 This won’t be a problem if they’re in your Marketo Engage database under their personal email address… like if they filled out a LinkedIn lead gen form with their personal email address.
 But, this difference in email addresses could cause some misattribution if you have two different records in your database–one with the professional email address and one with the personal email address.
 In this case, you may need/want to merge the records once the Opportunity is created.

 These are the two primary limitations of this solution.
-They’re things that you do have some level of control over though.
-So, how you handle these is totally up to you.
+There are things that you do have some level of control over, though.
+How you handle these is up to you.

 That’s it!

-For organizations that are truly leaning into social media platforms through activations other than just the traditional paid ads and sponsored posts, this is a great way to be able to incorporate the interactions that you’re driving through these efforts.
-Because those efforts aren’t going to generate clicks, web page visits and form fills.
+For organizations that are truly leaning into social media through activations beyond traditional paid ads and sponsored posts, this is a great way to incorporate the interactions you’re driving through these efforts.
+Because those efforts aren’t going to generate clicks, web page visits, and form fills.
 At least, not at first.
 Eventually, they lead to people raising their hands and wanting to talk to sales.
-But, until that point, the only evidence you’ll have that these are working are through those exact likes, comments and shares that you’ll now be able to track.
+Until then, the only evidence you’ll have that this work is happening is through those exact comments and shares you’ll now be able to track.